BuyingFinancialInvestingInvestingInvesting November 1, 2024

 Here are a few issues to consider if you’re thinking of investing in a vacation rental.
 I hope they prove helpful to you:

-- Location is critical—it will determine your income more than any other factor.
+2. Location is criticalit will determine your income more than any other factor.
 Properties near a lake and a tourist spot will do very well compared with those in a town several kilometres from the nearest attraction.
 Try to find somewhere that’s a popular destination.

-- Calculate costs—Due diligence is critical to ensure the rental does not become a cash-flow headache.
+3. Calculate costsDue diligence is critical to ensure the rental does not become a cash-flow headache.
 Be sure you can handle any mortgage costs, insurance, taxes, maintenance, cleaning, and the rental company’s fees.